Robustness Analysis of Neural Networks via Efficient Partitioning with Applications in Control Systems: Approach

-The Adaptive-Greedy-Sim-Guided (AGSG) algorithm extends GSG's initialization procedure to reduce wasted computation time refining unimportant input regions.
-After computing $[u_\text{sim}]$, AGSG initializes $[\eta_e]$ as the input point whose output is at the middle of simulated outputs.
-This cell is repeatedly expanded with step size $e_s$ as long as its output set (computed by a Propagator) remains inside $[u_\text{sim}]$.
-The remaining input is decomposed into a set of disjoint intervals $[\eta']_i$. \cref{fig:greedy_adaptive} shows this decomposition in $2D$, which creates four new intervals $[\eta']_{1,2,3,4}$ (some of which could be empty) of rectangle shape\footnote{Extension of the decomposition to higher dims. is left as future work.}.
+\end{proof} The remaining input is decomposed into a set of disjoint intervals $[\eta']_i$. \cref{fig:greedy_adaptive} shows this decomposition in $2D$, which creates four new intervals $[\eta']_{1,2,3,4}$ (some of which could be empty) of rectangle shape\footnote{Extension of the decomposition to higher dims. is left as future work.}.
 The new intervals $[\eta']_{i}$ are passed to GSG as the initial $M$.
 The output set boundary estimate returned by AGSG merges that GSG output and the initial expanded cell's output boundary.